antheva/DLV_SnakeClassificationChallenge/README.md

 # DLV_SnakeClassificationChallenge

-Repository for the Deep Learnin for Vision project, July 2019
+Repository for the Deep Learning for Vision project, July 2019